apradhan12/playlists-backend/notes.md

   - refresh token (client- and server-side)
   - access token (client- and server-side)
   - display name (client-side)
-  - user ID (server-side, and maybe client-side)
+  - user ID (client- and server-side)
 - Should we do any kind of caching?
   - we'll do that later
 - what if the playlist is manually changed (e.g. add song A) while there is a request to add song A?